Embedded vision prototype for livestock weight monitoring

 The first two prototypes were sensitive to lighting conditions, meaning that different light levels equaled different weighing results.
 The LS team couldn't resolve this issue by providing sufficient light since it would have increased the device's weight and required more energy.
 So, we decided to change the existing camera to a passive stereo vision camera Stereolabs, which worked in the RGB spectrum, and a stereo camera Intel RealSense D435, which was sensitive to the infrared spectrum.
 In this way, the third prototype of the device could efficiently operate in poor lighting conditions and provide high-quality images to the neural network.
 Now, the ML model doesn’t need to rely on a pig’s color or breed to know that it sees a pig; instead, the newly added camera allows the neural network to identify a pig’s body shape and weight in low light conditions.

 In the ongoing project development phase of the third prototype, we are focusing on automatization to make the device save the client's time and money.
 Our data science engineers are working on a filter based on a neural network that automatically recognizes whether a pig's image is suitable for accurate weighing and screens out the cases when a pig is in the wrong position.
-The LS team also aims to make the device convenient for use in field conditions by improving the algorithand teaching it to recognize a pig's weight from any height.
+The LS team also aims to make the device convenient for use in field conditions by improving the algorithm and teaching it to recognize a pig's weight from any height.
 This time, the ML model has to be retrained to work with the data collected from a portable device.

+Relying on our embedded Linux services, the client continues cooperating with our team.
 With the development of the third portable prototype, farmers will be able to weigh pigs even faster than originally possible with the first and second prototypes.